h2oai/h2o-world-2014-training/tutorials/deeplearning/anomaly/anomaly.R.md

 ###Voila!

-######Note that every run of DeepLearning results in different results since we use [Hogwild!](http://www.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf) parallelization with intentional race conditions between threads.
-To get reproducible results, set reproducible=T and specify a seed.
+######*Note:* Every run of DeepLearning results in different results since we use [Hogwild!](http://www.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf) parallelization with intentional race conditions between threads.
+To get reproducible results at the expense of speed for small datasets, set reproducible=T and specify a seed.

 ######For those interested, here's the helper code to visualize the digits.
 Inspired by [r-bloggers](http://www.r-bloggers.com/the-essence-of-a-handwritten-digit/).